Tekiniggemann/Lab.-Case-Regression/README.md

 # Lab.-Case-Regression
-Predicting the amount of money that the donars would give (only the donors who did donated).
+Predicting the amount of money that the donors would give (only the donors who did donated).